As Time Goes By (TV series): Recurring

-A continuing plot arc in series 3 and 4 had Lionel writing Just Two People, a mini-series for American television.
-Seen frequently during these series was American mini-series producer Mike Barbosa (Otto Jarman).
+A continuing plot arc in series 3 and 4 has Lionel writing Just Two People, a mini-series for American television.
+Recurring characters introduced during this time include American producer Mike Barbosa (played by Richard Holmes, who was credited under the pseudonym Otto Jarman) and the secretaries Daisy (played by Justine Glenton and Zoe Hilson) and Mrs Gwen Flack (Vivienne Martin).

-Also seen in series 3 and 4 were two secretaries Lionel had working for him as he dictated the Just Two People script.
-The first, whose presence concerned Jean, was the very competent and extremely attractive Daisy (Justine Glenton for her first appearance, thereafter Zoe Hilson).
-She was replaced by the kind-hearted but very talkative, and much older Gwen Flack (Vivienne Martin), whose presence irritates Lionel.
-Daisy later returns to replace Mrs Flack.

 In the March 2011 PBS pledge drive programming special Behind the Britcoms: from Script to Screen hosted by cast members Moira Brooker and Philip Bretherton, the series creator/producer revealed that Jean Simmons had declined the first offer of the role of Jean (which was written with her in mind) due to her reluctance to uproot her life, specifically mentioning her dogs, garden, and family, in California.